RMITLibrary/easy_cite/markdown/apa7thed.md

   2. if the image is not original work, then source details from where it was derived

-- Images from books, journal articles and other sources which are not reproduced in the body of work should be cited in the standard format of the source as described in the other sections of this guide.

-When referring to images not reproduced in the body of the work, acknowledge within the written body of the paper as for standard in-text reference.

-##### Rule for in text

-If the title of the work has been included in the body of the text follow with (Author/Artists surname, Year).

-##### Example

-> A good example of shading of clouds in images of the sky is the photo, *The sky is blue* (Jones, 2018).

-#### Reference list

-##### Rule
-> Author/Artist(s), initial. (year, month date). *Title* (in italics) [Format].
-Publisher.
-URL

-##### Example

-> Jones, H. (2018, March 14). *The sky is blue* [Photogragh].
-Flicker. https://www.flickr.com/photos/henryjones/340871075

 ###### end-subtype-content

 ###### end-subtype-item